jkeane13/quick-timer/c_version/Readme.md

 ## Current Features
 - Prompts for time with the `-p` switch
-- Arguments can be am/pm, hours, minutes and seconds
+- Arguments can be "quick clock", am/pm, hours, minutes and seconds
-- Can do a "quick clock", Eg: Running 9:30 after 10am will go to the next 12 hour block time of 9:30pm
+- "Quick clock", is in a 12 hour cycle Eg: Running 9:30 after 9:30am will go to the next 12 hour block time of 9:30pm
 - Has a `--quiet` switch to not make a noise at the end of the timer
 - For Windows and Linux alerts to work, `mpg123` will need to be installed to be able to play mp3 files